-The staff were aware of the process for reporting significant events and recorded, responded to and discussed all incidents to reduce risk and support future learning.
+The staff were aware of the Serious Incident Framework and recorded, responded to and discussed all incidents to reduce risk and support future learning in line with the framework.

 There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned and shared lessons identified themes and took action to improve safety in the practice.
+The practice learned and shared lessons identified themes and took action to improve safety in the practice for example; following an incident, dental treatments were not to be performed unless the dentist had full access to the patient's treatment records.

-There was a system for receiving and acting on safety alerts.
-The practice learned from external safety events as well as patient and medicine safety alerts.
+There was a system for receiving and acting on safety alerts, but these were not recorded.